-Mauritius relies heavily upon groundwater to meet both potable water demand (about 56% of that demand is satisfied by groundwater; Ministry of Public Works, 2003) and agricultural demand, primarily for the sugar-cane industry.
+Mauritius relies heavily upon groundwater to meet both potable water demand (about 56% of that demand is satisfied by groundwater; Ministry of Public Works, 2003) and agricultural demand, primarily for the sugarcane industry.
 Because of this, a network of monitoring wells, stream gauging stations, and meteorological stations has been established on the island to collect a variety of data related to both groundwater and surface water.
 These data provide the basis for an estimate of freshwater SGD.

 The Curepipe Aquifer extends from the high plateau in the center of the island to the western shoreline, approximately 15 km to the west.
 The total area is approximately 95 km2.
-It consists of highly permeable, Recent (1.5 Ma to 25 Ka) lava flows with a saturated thickness of 10 to 20 m (Giorgio et al., 1999) and a range of transmissivity of 10-5 to 10-2 m2/s.
+It consists of highly permeable, Recent (1.5 Ma to 25 ka) lava flows with a saturated thickness of 10 to 20 m (Giorgi et al., 1999) and a range of transmissivity of 10^{-5} to 10^{-2} m2/s.

-Seasonal rainfall on Mauritius varies from an average maximum of 310 mm/month during the rainy season (December to April) to an average minimum of 75 mm/month during the dry season.
-For the Curepipe Aquifer, rainfall is about 4000 mm/yr near the groundwater divide on the central plateau and decreases with topography to about 800 mm/yr near Flic-en-Flac (Giorgio et al., 1999).
-Surplus rainfall (rainfall in excess of evapotranspiration) is about 70 mm/yr along the coast (Medine meteorological station), 840 mm/yr halfway inland (Vacoas meteorological station), and 2,160 mm/yr on the central plateau (Union Park meteorological station) (Proag, 1995).
+Seasonal rainfall on Mauritius varies from an average maximum of 310 mm/month during the rainy season (December to April) to an average minimum of 75 mm/ month during the dry season.
+For the Curepipe Aquifer, rainfall is about 4000 mm/year near the groundwater divide on the central plateau and decreases with topography to about 800 mm/year near Flic-en-Flac (Giorgi et al., 1999).
+Surplus rainfall (rainfall in excess of evapotranspiration) is about 70 mm/year along the coast (Medine meteorological station), 840 mm/year halfway inland (Vacoas meteorological station), and 2160 mm/year on the central plateau (Union Park meteorological station) (Proag, 1995).
 This excess rainfall would go either to surface runoff or groundwater recharge.